ArashiNoKishi/Tree-of-Savior-Anvil-Simulator/README.md

 ##### Diamond Anvil
 When using this anvil to enhance an equipment it won't lose an enhancement level if it fails.
 ##### Gold anvil
-This anvil can only be used to enhance equipment that has `0` potential, and it won't be destroyed if it fails, however if the quipment had an enhancement level of `+12` or higher it will be lowered to `+10`.
+This anvil can only be used to enhance equipment that has `0` potential, and it won't be destroyed if it fails, however if the equipment had an enhancement level of `+12` or higher it will be lowered to `+10`.

 These are the features: